David-OConnor/brisk/README.rst

 Inputs:
   - data: Input data.
 Ouputs:
- -Mean of all values in data.
+ - Mean of all values in data.

 .. code-block:: python